 - Identifying, aligning with, and supporting coalition members and allies;

-- Writing and publishing media, including letters to the editor, op-eds, and press releases;
+- Writing and publishing media, including letters to the editor, op-eds, and social media;

-- Organizing informational, community-building, or lobbying events (rallies, house parties, panels/forums, etc.);
+- Organizing informational, community-building, or lobbying events (lobby days, house parties, panels/forums, etc.);

 - Seeking and securing carbon pricing endorsements from local businesses, colleges, etc.;